wso2-attic/docs-ciam-cloud/en/docs/references/org-domains-urls.md

 # Organization-Specific REST API Routing

+See the topics given below to learn about organization-specific REST API routing in the WSO2 CIAM Cloud.

 ## Organization URLs

 The Management Console URL in the WSO2 CIAM Cloud contains a path parameter to identify the organization.
 This denotes the specific organization to which requests should be routed.